jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2019.md

 {{< figure src="/year-in-review-2019/IMG_3286.png" caption="My dad ran his first marathon I and couldn't be more proud!" position="center" >}}

+{{< figure src="/year-in-review-2019/IMG_2424.png" caption="Summer in upstate New York has its moments." position="center" >}}

-### Things I've suspected for a while but really had confirmed this year
+### Things I've suspected a while but confirmed this year

 - The internet is the single most incredible invention in human history.
 - Most of humanity's potential has not been unlocked yet.
 We are just now starting to [explore progress](https://patrickcollison.com/progress) and how to quantify and understand it.
 - Getting out to nature regularly is essential to sanity.
+- Life gets *significantly* more interesting when you begin taking risks.
 - Nobody has any idea what is going on in this world.
 So let’s hold on tight and make this thing work.
 We’re all we got.